MicrosoftDocs/SupportArticles-docs/support/entra/entra-id/app-integration/error-code-aadsts530004-cross-tenant-access-policy.md

 ## Solution

-1. Create XTAP policy to ["Trust Microsoft Entra hybrid joined devices"](/entra/external-id/cross-tenant-access-settings-b2b-collaboration#to-change-inbound-trust-settings-for-mfa-and-device-claims) from the user’s home tenant.
+1. Create an XTAP policy to ["Trust Microsoft Entra hybrid joined devices"](/entra/external-id/cross-tenant-access-settings-b2b-collaboration#to-change-inbound-trust-settings-for-mfa-and-device-claims) from the user’s home tenant.

  2. Ensure that device is authenticated.